-He sold everything he owned and founded a small charity with the aim of providing basic healthcare to the developing world, vowing never to take a salary for his efforts.
-But by 1992, Remote Area Medical had switched its focus to running relief missions closer to home.
-It now dedicates over 70 percent of its resources to providing medical care in the most depressed regions of the US, where millions of uninsured can go for years without seeing a doctor.
-To date, RAM has provided over $135 million of free healthcare, helping nearly 1 million people through the efforts of some 135,000 volunteers.
+Stan sold everything he owned and founded a small charity with the aim of bringing basic healthcare to people in the developing world, vowing never to take a salary for his efforts.
+Yet by 1992, Remote Area Medical had switched its focus to running relief missions closer to home.
+It now dedicates over 70 percent of its resources to providing free healthcare services to people in the most depressed regions of the US, where millions of uninsured can go for years without seeing a doctor or a dentist.
+To date, RAM has helped nearly 1 million people through the efforts of some 135,000 volunteers.

 Paul Michael Angell